-SIJ pain is typically unilateral.
+Sacroiliac joint pain is typically unilateral.
 Bilateral joint pain is less common representing less than 10% of patients with SI joint disease.
-The highest reported incidence of bilateral pain is in those with AS and reactive psoriatic arthritis where bilateral sacroiliitis is more common.
+The highest reported incidence of bilateral pain is in those with ankylosing spondylitis and reactive psoriatic arthritis where bilateral sacroiliitis is more common.
 The SME panelists stated that bilateral involvement is also more common in the cases of elderly patients with degenerative disease.
-They also expressed that in patients who have had a fusion bilateral pain is more common and in patients who have relief on 1 side recurrence of pain on the opposite side is not uncommon.
+They also expressed that in patients who have had a fusion bilateral pain is more common and in patients who have relief on one side recurrence of pain on the opposite side is not uncommon.

-There is a lack of strong evidence in the literature to support exact frequency or timing of SIJIs.
-SMEs found that utilizing the existing literature, current guidelines, and similar types of injections that no more than 2 injections per 6 months or 4 within a 12 month period were reasonable limitations.
+There is a lack of strong evidence in the literature to support exact frequency or timing of SIJ injections.
+Subject matter experts found that utilizing the existing literature, current guidelines, and similar types of injections that no more than 2 injections per 6 months or 4 within a 12 months periods were reasonable limitations.
 The current literature and guidelines support at least a 50% relief in pain and/or function lasting a minimum of 8 to 12 weeks before repeating injections.
-This aligns with NASS Guidelines for SIJ injections recommendation of $\geq$ 50% relief for $\geq$ 3 months.
-The QALY for SIJ RFA following physical therapy and steroid injections is 2.52.
+This aligns with NASS Guidelines for SIJ injections recommendation of =50% relief for =3 months.22 The QALY for SI joint RFA following physical therapy and steroid injections is 2.52.78

 There is also little data in terms of long-term treatment with therapeutic injections.
-The SMEs advocated a progressive approach to management.
+The subject matter experts advocated a progressive approach to management.
 If a patient had relief from therapeutic injection(s) it may provide sustained relief or it may reoccur.
 It is important to reevaluate and assess for response and then have the patient return if pain reoccurs.
-The panel felt that a very small proportion of patients should receive 3 or 4 therapeutic injections in a year.
+The panel felt that a very small proportion of patients should receive three or four therapeutic injections in a year.